jiangtian616/JHenTai/README.md

 - [x] vote for Tag, watch and hidden tags
 - [x] comment, vote for comment
 - [x] Fingerprint unlock
+- [x] Support shortcut keys like 'Tab' and 'Arrow keys' in desktop layout

 ## Feature Todo